atlarge-research/opendc/site/docs/documentation/Input/FailureModel.md

 }
 ```

-## Schema
+### Example
 A sample-based failure model is defined using three distributions for _intensity_, _duration_, and _intensity_.
 Distributions can be mixed however the user wants.
 Note, values for _intensity_ and _duration_ are clamped to be positive.
 The _intensity_ is clamped to the range [0.0, 1.0).
 To specify a sample-based failure model, the type needs to be set to "custom".